North Dakota Rental Agreement

 North Dakota Required Residential Lease Disclosures

 • Move-In Checklist (required for all leases) – North Dakota leases must include a move-in checklist in or alongside the lease.
-This lets tenants outline existing damages upon move-in, so that a landlord can make deductions if necessary from a security deposit.
+This lets tenants document existing damage when they move in, to ensure accurate deductions from the security deposit later.

 To learn more about required disclosures in North Dakota, click here.